 - Not a scent-based attractant

-- Repellent scent: Discourages dogs from returning to marked areas
+- Repellent scent with essential oils: Deters dogs from returning to previously marked areas

-- Safe for indoor use: Formulated for use around pets and family
+- Safe for indoor use: Designed for use around pets and home when used as directed

-- Trusted brand: Backed by a well-known name in pet care
+- Trusted brand reputation: Produced by a well-known name in pet care

-Compared to general deterrent sprays, this product specializes in indoor marking prevention.
-The tradeoff is that it may not be as effective outdoors or for initial potty training.
+Compared to general-purpose sprays, this product is tailored for indoor marking prevention.
+The main tradeoff is that it is not intended for outdoor use or for addressing other types of unwanted behaviors.

 - Essential oil formula

-- Fragrance-free and alcohol-free: Gentle on sensitive noses and paws
+- Fragrance-Free & Alcohol-Free: Gentle on sensitive noses and paws.

 - Safe for all ages